alexch/rerun/README.md

 Launches your app, then watches the filesystem.
 If a relevant file changes, then it restarts your app.

-Currently only *.rb files are watched.
-This is pretty lame so it will change soon.
+By default only *.{rb,js,css,erb,ru} files are watched.
+Use the `--pattern` option if you want to change this.

-If you're on Mac OS X, it uses the built-in facilities for monitoring the filesystem, so CPU use is very light.
+If you're on Mac OS X, and using the built-in ruby, it uses the built-in facilities for monitoring the filesystem, so CPU use is very light.
 And if you have "growlnotify" available on the PATH, it sends notifications to growl in addition to the console.
 Here's how to install